sridhar-sp/tic-tac-toe/README.md

 * You are player 'X' and player 'O' is computer.
 * Press any empty box to begin the game play or 'Let the computer play' first.
 * For every move the screen reload to render the board.
 Have fun.
+[Read more](https://github.com/sridhar-sp/tic-tac-toe-backend#backstory)

 <br/>